tpapp/ContinuousTransformations.jl/README.md

 `TransformationTuple(transformations)` can be used for heterogeneous collections of transformations.

-`TransformLogLikelihood` wraps a log likelihood function, transforming the domain and taking care of the Jacobian transformations.
+`TransformLogLikelihood` wraps a log likelihood function, and `TransformDistribution` transforms a distribution.
+Both of them take care of the log Jacobian determinant adjustment.

 ## Planned